ThinkGeo/Cloud-Maps/README.md

 ## Repository Layout

-`/api-docs`: An offline version the products documentation.
+`/docs`: An offline version the products documentation.

-`/hero-app`: A real world application that shows off many of this products features along with best practices.

 `/samples`: A collection of feature by feature samples.